verz0/DeepFalcon/README.md

 ﻿# DeepFalcon-Evaluation-Tasks

-## Graph Representation Learning for Fast Detector Simulation
+## Graph Transformers for Fast Detector Simulation

-This repository contains the notebooks and models for the tasks I have completed for the project "Graph Representation Learning for Fast Detector Simulation" for GSoC 2025
+This repository contains the notebooks and models for the tasks I have completed for the project "Graph Transformers for Fast Detector Simulation" for GSoC 2025

 ## Tasks I Completed